Application Guidelines & Requirements

 - Complete the DPI Youth Options Program Plan & Report

-- Arrange for your official high school transcripts to be sent to UW-BSC
+- Arrange for your official high school transcripts to be sent to UW Colleges Admissions Office

 - Submit the items listed above to the Office of Student Affairs.

 If a course has been approved for school district payment, your school district business office will submit a purchase order to the UW-BSC Business Office as a guarantee of payment.
 This is most often done at the time tuition and fees are due.
 You do not have to initiate this action.